reuk/wayverb/docs_source/hybrid.md

 (@) $$E_{\text{image source}}=\frac{E_{\text{source}}}{4\pi r^2}$$

+This is the standard equation for describing the power radiated from a point source.

 For the ray tracing method, the intensity of the direct contribution is a function of the number of rays $N$, and the intensity of each ray $E_r$.
 Only rays intersecting the receiver will be registered, so ray intensity must be normalised taking into account the proportion of rays which will intersect the receiver.
-For a spherical receiver, and uniformly distributed rays, the proportion of rays which intersect the receiver is the ratio between the area covered by the receiver, and the total area over which the rays are distributed.
+For a spherical receiver, and uniformly distributed rays, the proportion of rays which intersect the receiver can be estimated as the ratio between the area covered by the receiver, and the total area over which the rays are distributed.
 If the receiver is at a distance $r$ from the source, with an opening angle $\gamma$, then its area is that of a spherical cap (see the following figure\text{ (\ref{fig:detected_energy})}):

 (@) $$ A_{\text{intersection}} = 2\pi r^2(1-\cos\gamma) $$